There's a lot of material on my blog and related sites, and I know it can be a bit overwhelming trying to search through

 So I've created a list below of some of my most popular free downloads, articles and resources.
 It's a great starting point.

 If you'd like to get my regular emails with updates on Early Years TV and other useful information for Early Years practitioners you can sign up by clicking the below.

 Early Years TV

 The obvious place to start is Early Years TV.
 Each week I interview a leading Early Years expert or practitioner and share the interview on Early Years TV completely free.

 You can watch the free video for the full week until the next video is loaded up.
-Or if you want, you can join EYTV Premium where you get immediate access to over 150 interviews for just £12 a month.
+Or if you want, you can join EYTV Premium where you get immediate access to over 150 interviews for just £15 a month incl VAT.